the-teachingRSE-project/competencies/competencies.md

 ## The Term Research Software Engineer

 Research Software Engineering can be considered an interface discipline, linking traditional Software Engineering with Research itself [@Lamprecht2024-giradar].
 Due to this nature there is a plethora of different variations of RSE depending on the particular Research domain they are working in.
 Therefore the broad notion of Research Software Engineers is better thought of as a collection of sub-communities.
-The term Research Software Engineer is made more difficult to grasp, since an internationally recognised definition is still missing.
-While there is  consensus about the general notion, that an RSE is a person with one leg in research and the other in software development, there are nuances which one is more emphasised.
+The term Research Software Engineer is made more difficult to grasp since an internationally recognised definition is still missing.
+While there is consensus about the general notion that an RSE is a person with one leg in research and the other in software development, there are nuances which one is more emphasised.
 There is also the question of what level of professionalism is expected.
 A less strict definition allows more people to self-identify as RSEs, thereby fostering an inclusive community of people working in digital science (see also @sec:values on the values of an RSE).
 RSEs fall therefore somewhere on the spectrum between a researcher at one end and a software engineer at the other.
 Common to all of them is, that they  need to be able to work in a Research environment.
 RSEs often need to deal with non-technical complexities that are characteristic for Research environments: organisational, motivational, with respect to the size of projects, independence and heterogeneous goals of stakeholders, boundary conditions for funding and future funding, to name just a few.

 ## Terminology